hanspln/HTML-CSS-2019-Intro-challenges/Lesson01/readme.md

 # Lesson 1 - Navigation bar
+1. Set font size on HTML element tp 100%

-1. Wrap the heeader elements in a header
+2. Wrap the header elements in a header
-2. Wrap the ul/list in a nav element
+3. Wrap the ul/list in a nav element and set font size on links to 1.2rem
-3. Align the nav elements on the same line to make a menu
+4. Align the nav elements on the same line to make a menu
-4. Set the menu text color to #0072F5
+5. Set the menu text color to #0072F5
-5. Set the background of the header to #FEA581
+6. Set the background of the header to #FEA581

 ![Alt text](screenshot01.jpg "Screenshot")